-This section explains how the first stage of the de novo assembly works: CLC bio's de novo assembly algorithm works by using de Bruijn graphs.
-This is similar to how most new de novo assembly algorithms work.
+CLC bio's de novo assembly algorithm works by using de Bruijn graphs.
+This is similar to how most new de novo assembly algorithms work [Zerbino and Birney, 2008, Zerbino et al., 2009, Li et al., 2010, Gnerre et al., 2011].
 The basic idea is to make a table of all sub-sequences of a certain length (called words) found in the reads.
 The words are relatively short, e.g. about 20 for small data sets and 27 for a large data set (the word size is determined automatically, see explanation below).